-The Office of the Vice President for Student Affairs provides lists of students who have absences authorized by the University (e.g., participation in athletic events or scholastic activities that are officially sponsored University functions-- those are primarily activities that are funded by the University).
+The Office of the Vice President for Student Affairs provides lists of students who have absences authorized by the University (e.g., participation in athletic events or scholastic activities that are officially sponsored University functions these are primarily activities that are funded by the University).

-A student who misses an examination, work assignment or other project becauseof an observance of a religious holy day will be given the opportunity to complete the work missed within a reasonable time after the absence.
+A student who must miss an examination, work assignment or other project because of an observance of a religious holy day will be given the opportunity to complete the work missed within a reasonable time after the absence.

 Each graduate program is governed by a Committee on Graduate Studies.
 The committee is composed of all full members of the graduate faculty in that program.
 Graduate faculty from allied fields may serve on the committee, when appropriate.
 In an interdepartmental program, the Committee on Graduate Studies is appointed by the Dean of Graduate Studies.

 Each graduate program has a Graduate Advisor.
 The Graduate Advisor represents the Dean of Graduate Studies and the Committee on Graduate Studies in matters pertaining to advising graduate students in their academic areas.
 The Graduate Advisor's functions include clearing of students for registration, acting upon requests for drops, adds, section changes and special examinations; keeping graduate student records; and advising graduate students about their degree plans and programs of work.
 The name, office location and telephone number of each Graduate Advisor is listed at the beginning of each departmental or program description in this catalog.